 A grid-tied solar electric array is an ideal partner for a heat pump.
 State law allows you to bank excess solar power in the summertime to earn you bill credits, which can be cashed in for electricity in the wintertime to run your heat pumps.
 Think of it like a woodshed that stacks itself – you’re harnessing clean power from the sun and storing it for later, and in the meantime helping reduce peak demand on the grid by producing excess power in the summertime.

 Heat Pumps are Great for Supplemental Heat for New and Existing Homes

-The simplicity and reliability of heat pumps also makes them a great choice for new homes, where the savings garnered by installing heat pumps instead of a traditional heating system can be used to install solar electricity for the home.
+The simplicity and reliability of heat pumps also make them a great choice for new homes, where the savings garnered by installing heat pumps instead of a traditional heating system can be used to install solar electricity for the home.
 By heating and cooling with electricity, and then using solar panels to generate electricity, you end up with a home that fully meets its own energy needs that costs less to operate than a conventional home.

-State incentives are periodically offered for heat pumps, currently:
+State incentives are periodically offered for air source heat pumps, currently: